altmann/FluentResults/README.md

      Result<int> errorResult = Results.Fail<int>("Operation failed"); //create an error result

 ## Processing a ValueResult
 Processing a ValueResult object is as easy as processing a Result object.
-In contrast to the Result object you can access the property `Value` in the success case.
+You can access the value within the returned ValueResult object via the properties `Value` and `ValueOrDefault`.
+The property `Value` throws an exception if the ValueResult object is in failed state.
+The property `ValueOrDefault` return the default value of the value type if the ValueResult is in success state.

      Result<int> result = DoSomething();